 Most – almost 8 out of every 10 veterans – will do battle with obesity at some point in their life

 We know, for example, that exposure to particulate matter, certain military vaccines and toxic chemicals will affect the body’s metabolic system.
 (This is the system that takes food and converts it to energy for the human body and waste to leave the human body.)
 These exposures may simply slow metabolism, or they may change the body itself.
 As a result, veterans gain weight.

 Although there are many ways to diagnose obesity – and the different methods that your doctor uses might shed some light on possible causes and consequences – the most commonly used measure is the BMI or “Body Mass Index” Scale.

+A doctor can diagnose obesity when your BMI is 30 or higher.
 Body Mass Index (BMI) is a mathematical calculation that supposedly eliminates family history, gender, age or race from an assessment of obesity.
-It is calculated by dividing a person’s body weight in kilograms by their height in meters squared.
+To calculate your BMI, divide your weight in pounds by your height in inches squared and multiply by 703.
 Your BMI is then translated into one of the following descriptions: